American-Sign-Language-Translator/American-Sign-Language-Translator/README.md

 A gesture recognition tool is an ideal solution for this issue.
-Being able to open an app on your phone and communicate with people who are hard of hearing would not only provide relief for those suffering from deafness but it would also provide 360 million people to contribute in a meaningful way without being held back by not getting their ideas and their message across to the hearing community.
+Being able to open an app on your phone and communicate with people who are hard of hearing would not only provide relief for those suffering from deafness but it would also provide 360 million people a method to contribute in a meaningful way without being held back by not getting their ideas and their message across to the hearing community.
 The ASL Translator is a demonstration of one possible method for resolving this issue.

 ASL Translator is a gesture recognition app that uses previously trained models